zelanko/sql-docs.es-es/docs/2014/relational-databases/server-management-objects-smo/tasks/managing-users-roles-and-logins.md

  "====="
  "Login Mappings for the database: "+ $db.Name

- #get the datatable containing the mapping from the smo database oject
+ #get the datatable containing the mapping from the smo database object
  $dt = $db.EnumLoginMappings()

  #display the results